Circumcision and HIV: Society and culture

 The WHO recommends VMMC, as opposed to traditional circumcision.
 There is some evidence that traditionally circumcised men (i.e. who have been circumcised by a person who is not medically trained) use condoms less often and have higher numbers of sexual partners, increasing their risk of contracting HIV.
 Newly circumcised men must refrain from sexual activity until the wounds are fully healed.

 The prevalence of circumcision varies across Africa.
 Studies were conducted to assess the acceptability of promoting circumcision; in 2007, country consultations and planning to scale up male circumcision programmes took place in Botswana, Eswatini, Kenya, Lesotho, Malawi, Mozambique, Namibia, Rwanda, South Africa, Uganda, Tanzania, Zambia and Zimbabwe.

-Programs

-In 2011, UNAIDS prioritized 15 high HIV prevalence countries in eastern and southern Africa, with a goal of circumcising 80% of men (20.8 million) by the end of 2016.
-As of 2020, WHO estimated that 250,000 HIV infections have been averted by the 23 million circumcisions conducted in the 15 priority countries of eastern and southern Africa.
+Advocacy campaigns

+In their analysis of "Stand Proud, Get Circumcised", a public health campaign promoting circumcision as an HIV-prevention strategy in Uganda, Sociologist Sarah Rudrum and colleagues criticize the campaign's materials because they "exploit male anxieties about appearance and performance, drawing on hegemonic masculinity to promote circumcision as an idealized body aesthetic."
+The authors state that the campaign also lacks an overall HIV prevention message.

+Political criticism of VMMC programmes

+The scientific consensus positions of major medical organizations, including that of the World Health Organization, is that circumcision is one of the most effective methods of preventing HIV transmission in high-risk locations.
+In the 2025 speech to a joint session of Congress, President Trump cited a circumcision grant to Mozambique as what he considered an example of government waste.
+It also marked the first time circumcision has ever been mentioned or criticized in a State of the Union or speech to a joint session of Congress.